Lajonkairia lajonkairii: Biology and ecology

 This clam may become sexually mature in its first year of life, reaching about 15 millimeters in width, especially in warmer areas such as Hawaii.
 In cooler areas, it begins breeding at older ages and larger sizes.
 In warmer regions, it spawns year-round, but only in the summer in cooler areas.
 The fecundity of the species increases with size, with a 40-millimeter female producing up to 2.4 million eggs.

 The larva, a trochophore, begins to develop a shell two days after it hatches from the egg.
 Within two weeks, it settles onto a hard substrate, attaches to it with a byssus, and eventually burrows into the sediment.
 Its maximum life span is about 13 to 14 years.

 The clam filter-feeds through its siphon, taking mostly phytoplankton, with adults preferring microalgae such as diatoms.
 It may be an opportunistic feeder, its diet varying according to what is available in its wide range of habitat types.

 This species is a nutritious and attractive prey item for many kinds of predatory animals, including the green crab, moon snails, starfish, fish, ducks, shorebirds, sea otters, and raccoons.
 It is a host species for the copepod Mytilicola orientalis, a parasite of mussels which is known as a pest in aquaculture operations.

 This clam has negatively impacted native ecosystems in some regions, mainly due to its ability to grow in high densities.
 Its populations can begin filter-feeding at such rates that they can alter local food webs.
 It can hybridize with the grooved carpet shell (Ruditapes decussatus), a phenomenon that has led to introgression.

-Commercial value

-This species represents 25% of commercially produced mollusks in the world.

-This clam is considered to be a sustainable aquaculture product.
-It is sold live or frozen.